Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_4/06_Week_4_exercises_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/NjDqO/week-4-exercises)

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-The exercises for Week 4 aim to test knowledge on mathematical concepts learned so far.
-One exercise involves proving the statement P(n) = 12 + 22 +···+ n2 = n(n + 1)(2n + 1)/6 for positive integer n.
-The basis step of this proof requires showing that P(1) is true, which is confirmed by plugging in n = 1 into the formula and verifying its validity.
-The inductive hypothesis states that if P(k) is true for a positive integer k, then P(k+1) must also be true.
-To complete the inductive step, one needs to prove that the truth of P(k) implies the truth of P(k+1).
-This involves using mathematical induction to prove three separate statements: 3n < n! if n is an integer greater than 6, 2n > n2 if n is an integer greater than 4, and 5 divides n5 − n whenever n is a non-negative integer.
-These exercises are optional but strongly recommended for further practice and to test knowledge.
+To practice concepts learned in Week 4, attempt exercises with hints and tips provided on the next page.
+The statement P(n) is to be proved: 12 + 22 +···+ n2 = n(n + 1)(2n + 1)/6 for positive integer n.
+To start, evaluate P(1), which is true, completing the basis step of the proof.
+The inductive hypothesis states that if P(k) is true for some k, then P(k+1) is also true.
+In the inductive step, prove that 3k < k! if k > 6, using the inductive hypothesis.
+Next, prove that 2k > k^2 if k > 4, again using the inductive hypothesis.
+Finally, use induction to show that 5 divides n^5 - n for all non-negative integers n.